d-oliveros/isomorphine/README.md

 ### Webpack Configuration

-In order for Isomorphine to work, you need to specify Isomorphine as a webpack loader in your webpack.config.js file:
+In order for Isomorphine to work, you need to specify Isomorphine as a webpack loader in your `webpack.config.js` file.
+The main `isomorphine` package contains the webpack loader so you don't need to install anything else.

 ```js
 module.exports = {